-- Enable Firewall - the general firewall switch is on or off. - Enable IP Address Filtering - set IP Address Filtering is enabled or disabled.
-There are two default filtering rules of IP Address Filtering, either Allow or Deny passing through the router. - Enable Domain Filtering - set Domain Filtering is enabled or disabled. - Enable MAC Filtering set MAC Address Filtering is enabled or disabled.
+- ➤ Enable IP Address Filtering set IP Address Filtering is enabled or disabled.
+There are two default filtering rules of IP Address Filtering, either Allow or Deny passing through the router. - Enable Domain Filtering - set Domain Filtering is enabled or disabled. - ➤ Enable MAC Filtering set MAC Address Filtering is enabled or disabled.
 You can select the default filtering rules of MAC Address Filtering, either Allow or Deny accessing the router.

-5.8.2 IP Address Filtering
+4.8.2 IP Address Filtering

 The IP address Filtering feature allows you to control Internet Access by specific users on your LAN based on their IP addresses.
-The IP address filtering are set on this page, figure 5-33:
+The IP address filtering is set on this page, Figure 4-37: